 Made with eight botanicals including Lebanese mint contains a balance of citrus and juniper with sweet fruits on the palate.

 5th Water -Floral

 The infusion of rose and violet petals with a mixture of spices create a floral, mildly spiced aroma.
-On the palette, it has soft floral notes of juniper and coriander.
+On the palate, it has soft floral notes of juniper and coriander.